DataScientest/DP-203-Data-Engineer-student/readme.md

 1. First login into your azure account
 2. Go to https://www.microsoftazurepass.com/ and fill the credentials you received

+The activation of the Azure subscription may take several minutes before appearing into your Azure account.

 #### [Module 00: Lab environment setup](Instructions/Labs/LAB_00_lab_setup_instructions.md)